Flamingo: a Visual Language Model for Few-Shot Learning: Experiments

 \subsubsection{Few-shot learning on classification tasks}

-In this section we consider applying the \method{} models to well studied classification benchmarks like ImageNet or Kinetics700.
+We consider applying the \method{} models to well-studied classification benchmarks like ImageNet or Kinetics700.
 Results are given in Table~\ref{tab:fewshot_classif}.
-We observe the similar pattern as in the previous section: larger model tend to perform better.
-Second, given that few-shot classification tasks often come up with more examples to leverage (1000 for ImageNet), using methods to scale to larger support sets is beneficial.
-RICES (Retrieval In-Context Example Selection~\citep{yang2021empirical} described in Section~\ref{sec:adapt-vlm}) is much better than simply selecting the examples randomly in the prompt.
-Indeed, \largem{} can get a $9.2\%$ improvement on ImageNet when selecting 16 support examples out of $5000$ using RICES compare to choosing the same elements randomly.
-Ensembling multiple prompts further boost results.
-However we also note that~\method{} models are still below the current dominant contrastive paradigm for such close-ended tasks.
-In particular, \method{} models underperform the same contrastive model they use for the vision encoder (see Limitation Section~\ref{sec:limitations} for more details).
-Finally, state-of-the-art zero-shot models on ImageNet such as BASIC~\citep{pham2021combined} and LiT~\citep{zhai2021lit} are particularly optimized on classification tasks as trained on JFT-3B~\citep{jft3b}, which is a dataset with image and labels.
-A future direction could be to improve the performance of VLMs such as the \method{} models for such classification tasks.
+We observe a similar pattern as in other experiments: larger model tend to perform better.
+Second, given that few-shot classification tasks often come with more training examples (e.g., 1000 for ImageNet with 1 example per class), using methods to scale to larger support sets is beneficial.
+RICES (Retrieval In-Context Example Selection~\citep{yang2021empirical} described in Appendix~\ref{app:rices}) performs substantially better than simply selecting examples randomly for inclusion in the prompt.
+Indeed, \largem{} achieves a $9.2\%$ improvement in ImageNet classification when selecting 16 support examples out of $5000$ using RICES, compared to choosing the same number of examples randomly.
+Ensembling multiple prompts further boosts results.
+However, note that \method{} models underperform the current dominant contrastive paradigm for classification tasks; in particular, they underperform the very contrastive model used as their vision encoder (see Appendix~\ref{sec:limitations} on \method{}'s limitations for more details).
+Finally, state-of-the-art zero-shot models on ImageNet such as BASIC~\citep{pham2021combined} and LiT~\citep{zhai2021lit} are particularly optimized on classification tasks as they are trained on JFT-3B~\citep{jft3b}, a dataset with images and labels.
+Improving the performance of VLMs such as \method{} on classification tasks is an interesting direction for future work.